crate/cratedb-toolkit/doc/backlog/main.md

 # Main Backlog

 ## Iteration +0
-- CLI: Is it possible to just use `--url` instead of `--sqlalchemy-url` or `--http-url`?
+- CLI: Consider simplifying by using `--url` instead of `--sqlalchemy-url` or `--http-url`
-- CLI: Is it possible to just use `--cluster` to address a cluster, effectively shrinking all four addressing options into a single one?
-Maybe optionally?
+- CLI: Explore consolidating all four addressing options into a single `--cluster` option for more intuitive cluster addressing.
+This could be implemented as an option alongside existing methods.

 ## Iteration +1
 - Table Loader: Refactor URL dispatcher, use fsspec